 The Asylum Commission decides on appeals against decisions of the Asylum Office as the second instance body.
 It is comprised of a Chairperson and eight members, appointed by the Government for a four-year term.
 To be appointed Chairperson or member of the Asylum Commission a person must be a citizen of Serbia, have a university degree in law and minimum five years of working experience and must have an 'understanding' of the human rights legislation.
-The Asylum Commission shall operate independently and shall pass decisions with a majority of the entire membership votes.28
+The Asylum Commission shall operate independently and shall pass decisions with a majority of the entire membership votes.38

 The specialisation and knowledge of the 9-member Asylum Commission can still be considered inadequate for their role, since none of the current members has a strong background in refugee and international human rights law.
-The fact that not a single applicant was granted asylum in 2022 and 2023 by the Asylum Commission confirms this statement.
+The fact that not a single applicant was granted asylum in 2022, 2023 and 2024 by the Asylum Commission confirms this statement.
 In the history of the Serbian asylum procedure, since 2008, this body has rendered only 3 decisions granting asylum to 4 persons.
 Moreover, all the members of the Asylum Commission are selected from different ministries and have regular full-time paid jobs.
 For their work in the Asylum Commission, they receive 25,000 dinars - 213 EUR (the president of the Commission) and 18,000 dinars - 153 EUR (members of the Commission).
-Renumeration and mostly the bureaucratic, but also security background of members of the Commission, clearly indicates that this body cannot exercise its corrective role but can only contribute to the lack of effectiveness of the Serbian international protection status assessment procedure.
-The 2023 practice corroborates this claim.
+Remuneration and mostly the bureaucratic, but also security background of members of the Commission, clearly indicates that this body cannot exercise its corrective role but can only contribute to the lack of effectiveness of the Serbian international protection status assessment procedure.
+Based on the observations of the author of this report, the 2023 and 2024 practice corroborates this claim.